camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 Neither MSISDN nor ipport as User identifiers are considered sufficient for User authentication.
 Because consent status cannot meaningfully be checked without User authentication the Authentication Server MUST send a message to the Authentication Device.

-Other mechanisms, like `id_token_hint`, to specify the User identifier are going to be considerend in the future.

 ```mermaid
 sequenceDiagram